iaeiou/blue-plankton-2/content/posts/wildlife.md

 All three usually mind their own business.
 And it's unlikely you'll have a problem with them if you mind your own business as well.

-Exceptions are:

-* Rabid bobcats or coyotes
-* In the U.S. there have been some rare fatal attacks by black bears
+Exceptions are rabid bobcats or coyotes.
+In the U.S. there have been some rare fatal attacks by black bears.

 A simple solution is to buy what's known as "bear spray" and always carry it with you.